ishan-bhardwaj/notes/Scala/ZIO/ZStream/ZStream.md

 }
 ```

-- The S type parameter allows us to maintain some internal state when constructing the stream.
+- The `S` type parameter allows us to maintain some internal state when constructing the stream.
 - The way these constructors work is as follows:
-    1. The first time values are pulled from the stream, the function `f` will be applied to the initial state `s`
+    a.
+The first time values are pulled from the stream, the function `f` will be applied to the initial state `s`
-    2. If the result is `None`, the stream will end
+    b.
+If the result is `None`, the stream will end
-    3. If the result is `Some`, the stream will return `A`, and the next time values are pulled, the first step will be repeated with the new `S`.
+    c.
+If the result is `Some`, the stream will return `A`, and the next time values are pulled, the first step will be repeated with the new `S`.

-- Using `ZStream#unfold` (and `ZStream#unfoldZIO`) to construct a ZStream from a List where the state we maintain is the remaining list elements -
+- Using `ZStream#unfold` (and `ZStream#unfoldZIO`) to construct a `ZStream` from a `List` where the state we maintain is the remaining list elements -
 ```
 def fromList[A](list: List[A]): ZStream[Any, Nothing, A] =
     ZStream.unfold(list) {